amoux/cuda_installation_guide/README.md

 ./smokeParticles
 ```

-> if you could run the demos with no issues then cuda is installed in your system.
+if you could run the demos with no issues then cuda is installed in your system.

-## IF YOU NEED TO UNINSTALL CUDA:
+## UNINSTALLING CUDA-TOOLKIT:

 > you just need to run uninstall_cuda_< CUDA-VERSION >.pl to remove cuda completely from your system.